Redocly/redocly-cli/docs/quickstart.md

 ```

 :::info Note
-`openapi.yaml` in the `bundled` folder is the default name that Open API CLI gives to the 'master' YAML file you just split up.
+`openapi.yaml` in the `bundled` folder is the default name that OpenAPI CLI gives to the 'root' YAML file you just split up.
 It contains `$ref`s to its constituent parts.
-You do the work in the consituent parts.
+You do the work in the constituent parts.
 :::

 Continuing on with our example, when you need to bundle up your API definition again, you run the `bundle` command against `openapi.yaml` and use `--output` to send the constituent parts to `bundled.yaml`.
 In the real world, you could send them to some other file (`openapi bundle openapi.yaml --output some-other-file.yaml`):